ChamiLamelas/hitme-grading/README.md

 ## Changelog

+### 5/10/2024
+- Made it so `viewprogress` and `totalprogress` will always show all the TAs.
+This is done by providing `hitme` with a roster file.
+The roster file can be provided in a variety of formats (CSV, Excel, text).

 ### 4/19/2024
 - Cleaned up help description for 0 argument commands (e.g. `hitme`, `viewprogress`)
 - Cleaned up tabular printing in `viewprogress`, `totalprogress`.